-'''

 DIM STRING city = "Perth", house = "Brick"

-'''

 The initialising value can be an expression (including other variables) and will be evaluated when the DIM command is executed.
-See the chapter "Defining and Using Variables" for more examples of the syntax.

-As well as declaring simple variables the DIM command will also declare arrayed variables (ie, an indexed variable with up to five dimensions).
-Note that this is different from the original Colour Maximite and Micromite versions of MMBasic which supported up to eight dimensions.
+As well as declaring simple variables the DIM command will also declare arrayed variables (ie, an indexed variable with up to four dimensions).
+Note that this is different from the Micromite versions of MMBasic which supported up to eight dimensions.